alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/aop-with-castlepart-3-the-first-interceptor.md

 at NHibernate.Event.Default.AbstractSaveEventListener.SaveWithGeneratedId(Object entity, String entityName, Object anything, IEventSource source, Boolean requiresImmediateIdAccess)
 {{< / highlight >}}

 From this log I understand that an invalid object is passed to the service, the property Album.Title is required in the database, but the user passed a property with null value.
-Since log4net is really flexible Iâ€™m able to dump this information to a file, to a database, to network or with mail.
+Since log4net is really flexible I'm able to dump this information to a file, to a database, to network or with mail.
 You can as example send a mail each time an exception occurs, so you are immediately notified if something in the service is not going well.

 This logger can be improved a little bit because the name of the logger is always MusicStore.Aspects.Log.LogAspect for each wrapped service.
 This is not really a problem, but I prefer to have the ability to configure logging differently for each service; in real product with a lot of services, this is a key requiremente.
 The interceptor can be changed in this way: